back

 Booking a second photographer comes down to your personal preferences.
 I’m happy to chat about your own personal needs for your wedding day to see if you think it would be a worthy investment!
 Feel free to contact me so we book an informal zoom and chat about your day.

-Remember, it’s your wedding day – so do what’s right for you and within your budget.
+Remember, it’s your wedding day – so do what’s right for you, your vision and within your budget.

 + EXPLORE OTHER BLOG POSTS